Farkinator/SteinLoL/README.txt

 DoT's don't normally stack.
 If it is a DoT, the duration of the DoT is added to the cooldown in a 1v1 situation.

+Teamfight scenario or 1v1?:
+	*

 AoE DoT (Lookin at you, Tormented Soil/Absolute Zero): an interesting problem.
 Will get to it on Sunday.
-Two profiles(?):
+Three profiles(?):
 	* Optimistic: full duration, enemies stand in it the AoE for full duration
 	* Realistic: Half duration :)
-	* Mean: minimum duration.
-You missed your chance, bub.
+	* Mean: minimum duration (1 tick).
+You missed big-time, bub.